VirtusLab/scala-cli/website/docs/guides/old-runner-migration.md

 ```

 :::note
-The exception to this rule are the launcher options, like `--power` or `--cli-version`.
+The exception to this rule are the launcher options, like `--cli-version` or `--cli-scala-version`.
 Those have to be passed before the inputs section (before any source inputs).

 For example, to explicitly specify the launcher should run Scala CLI `v0.1.20`, pass it like this: